cogxen/learn/docs/about-us.md

 ---
-title: Cogxen - About Us
+title: About Us | Cogxen
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta